Is Remediation a Civil Rights Barrier or Does It Bolster Students of Color?

 Remediation as a Civil Rights Boost

 The Case For Stand-Alone Remediation

 Perhaps the clearest data showing the benefits of stand-alone remediation has come from a USDOE National Center for Education Statistics report (Chen, 2016), which has an innovative research design that separated remedial students into three groups: completers, partial completers, and noncompleters.
 Remarkably, nearly 50% of students completed their remedial sequences (p. v), and these students went on to graduate college at higher rates than nonremedial students overall (p.
 35).
 For students of color, this study found that Black students in the sample graduated with certificates and two- or four-year degrees at rates indistinguishable from their White counterparts (p.
 C-18).
-Thus, this study showed that stand-alone remedial courses are not the barrier that researchers and interest groups have labeled them as (“Remediation,” 2012).
+Thus, this study showed that stand-alone remedial courses are not the barrier that researchers and interest groups have labeled them as (Complete College America, 2012).